shreysingla11/ssl-project/parser/README.md

 We are tokenizing names of variables and functions while special chars and c++ keywords remain unmodified. <br/>
 The implementation makes use of k-grams to check for the percentage similarity among files. <br/>
 A covariance matrix is being generated using the pair-wise percentage similarity between files. <br/>
-For the visualization part a mat-plot is generated using the covariance matrix. <br/>
+For the visualization part a mesh-plot is generated using the similarity matrix. <br/>
 The implementation takes into account the location as well as frequency of occurences of k-grams. <br/>
 We have implemented basic bag-of-words functionality, as a backup for k gram implementation. <br/>

 ## To be implemented
 We aim to optimize the code for the functionalities implemented till now.  <br/>
 We also aim to detect intelligent plagiarism eg. one using typedef & define or changing for loop to while with same core logic although we are not sure about its feasibility.  <br/>
 We are yet to work on hypertuning the parameter k.  <br/>